JohnBons/JohnBons/README.md

 ### Hi there 👋 ###
-- 🔭 I’m currently working on AWS Powershell Module
+- 🔭 I’m currently working on aranging IT related things (kinda vage isnt it)
-- 🌱 I’m currently learning Docker/podman
+- 🌱 I’m currently learning git and how to train & present
-- 💬 Ask me about Powershell,AWS, chocolate
+- 💬 Ask me about Powershell, git
-- 📫 How to reach me: Not that hard i think?
+- 📫 How to reach me: Email, chat, google etc.
 - ⚡ Fun fact: I'm Skateboarding again(im 40+) since my son asked me to join the fun.